Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ## Next Steps

-Now that you're familiar with connecting and disconnecting from an injected connector, consider checking out our next guides on connecting and disconnecting from all the different types of connectors that web3-react supports.
+Now that you're familiar with connecting and disconnecting from an `InjectedConnector`, consider checking out our next guides on connecting and disconnecting from all the different types of connectors that web3-react supports.